 How often have you asked yourself in class, what am I going to use this for?
 Indeed, just like every other student, we are asking ourselves constantly why am I learning this.
 Who cares if I don’t know how to use Pythagoras when I want to become a writer?
 Who cares that I don’t know how to spell when we have autocorrect?

-As I student I often have asked myself, why?
-Once I entered units across different universities and faculties, I came to understand that have taken sciences was very helpful in anthropology and phonetics.
+As a student, I often asked myself, why?
+Once I entered units across different universities and faculties, I came to understand that taken sciences in secondary school was very helpful in anthropology and phonetics.
 However, I was inspired by this video of Prince Ea.

 Prince Ea, born as Richard Williams, graduated magna cum laude for Anthropology at the University of Missouri in St. Louis.
 In his video, he accuses the school system of not changing along the many technological changes in the past century.
 I agree, that many ordinary schools are driven by a system that consists of assessment after assessment.

-Especially in my field, English, assessment is one of the most timeconsuming activities in the classroom.
+Especially in my field, English, assessment is one of the most time-consuming activities in the classroom.
 Instead, I rather see my students learn to collaborate, give each other feedback, support each other with their research and rely on each others’ strengths.
-I feel that my lessons have to be more about the skills that my students take with them for the rest of their lives, instead of the content.
+I feel that my lessons have to be more about the skills that my students use the rest of their lives, instead of the content.

-My view on education may be a bit idealistic, but without ideals, there is not motivation to change.
+My view on education may be a bit idealistic, but without ideals, there is no motivation to change.